-Upon proof of jury duty service, the Employer will pay up to five (5) days of jury duty for any Regular Full-Time Employee (per Article 17) who is scheduled to work on the day called for jury duty service, provided the employee notifies the front office by 9:00 p.m. the day before the scheduled shift.
+Upon proof of jury duty service, the Employer will pay up to five (5) days of jury duty for all covered employees with one (1) year of service who are scheduled to work on the day called for jury duty service, provided the employee notifies the front office by 9:00 p.m. the day before the scheduled shift.
 The employee will be paid for the number of hours scheduled on the day missed.

-When a Regular Full-Time Employee covered by this Agreement (per Article 17) is summoned to jury duty and makes application to the Human Resources Department, the Employer will furnish a letter to the appropriate entity informing them that Universal Studios Hollywood only reimburses for five (5) days of absence from work for purpose of jury selection and/or jury service for such employee.
+When an employee who is eligible for jury duty pay per the first paragraph herein is summoned to jury duty and makes application to the Human Resources Department, the Employer will furnish a letter to the appropriate entity informing them that Universal Studios Hollywood only reimburses for five (5) days of absence from work for purpose of jury selection and/or jury service for such employee.

-When a Regular Part-Time Employee or Casual Employee covered by this Agreement (per Article 17) is summoned to jury duty and makes application to the Human Resources Department, the Employer will furnish a letter to the appropriate entity informing them that Universal Studios Hollywood does not reimburse such employee for absence from work for purpose of jury selection and/or jury service.
+When an employee who is not eligible for jury duty pay per the first paragraph herein is summoned to jury duty and makes application to the Human Resources Department, the Employer will furnish a letter to the appropriate entity informing them that Universal Studios Hollywood does not reimburse such employee for absence from work for purpose of jury selection and/or jury service.

 When an employee provides a bona fide document from a court for jury service verification and time served, the Employer shall credit the employee with hours for the jury duty service period for purposes of seniority, personnel classification, and benefits.
 The appropriate number of hours to be credited for jury service shall be based upon the average weekly hours worked by the employee over the previous six (6) months.
-Under no circumstances shall an employee be entitled to payment for such jury duty service hours, except as provided above for Regular Full-Time Employees.
+Under no circumstances shall an employee be entitled to payment for such jury duty service hours, except as provided herein.